kamino410/procam-calibration/README.md

 python ../calibrate.py 768 1024 9 7 75 1 -black_thr 40 -white_thr 5
 ```

-`chess_block_size` means the length (mm/cm/m) of a block on the chessboard.
+`chess_block_size` means the length (mm cm m) of a block on the chessboard.
-The translation vectors will be calculated with the length unit specified here.
+The translation vectors will be calculated with the units of length used here.

 `black_threashold` is a threashold to determine whether a camera pixel captures projected area or not.
-`white_threashold` is a threashold to specify the robustness of graycode decoding.
+`white_threashold` is a threashold to specify the robustness of gray code decoding.
-To avoid decoding errors, increase these numbers.
+To avoid decoding errors, increase these variables.

 `camera_paramter_json` is a json file, in which internal camera paramters (projection matrix P, camera distortion, and image size) are written.
-By indicating this option, the intrinsic camera parameters are fixed when compute the initial solution of the camera attitudes.
+By indicating this option, the intrinsic camera parameters will be fixed when compute the initial solution of the camera attitudes.
 See "camera_config.json" as an example.

 Calibration result will be displayed on your terminal and saved in `./calibration_result.xml` (with cv::FileStorage format).